Ten Best and Worst Airplanes and Airlines to Fly

 “When you read the passenger polls, it’s the same names over and over: Emirates, Qatar, Cathay Pacific, Singapore Airlines, et al. But experiences can vary flight to flight, depending on the attitudes and attentiveness of the crew.

 I recently flew Qatar Airways business class and found it surprisingly disappointing.”

 “I’m beginning to think that for all of the bad press and bad reputations duly earned by U.S. carriers, they’re becoming much better.

 Delta Air Lines, for example, has the best in-flight entertainment system in the entire industry.
 At the same time, airlines like Qatar, Emirates, et al., are perhaps overrated.

 It’s that problem of a reputation preceding you: we expect U.S. airlines to be poor, and we expect airlines like Cathay and Qatar to be the best.
 Certain carriers have built their identities around presumably being the best.
 But are they?
 I’m not so sure.”

-The planes are very quiet and the staff are very attentive of passengers.
-Also the entertainment is quite diverse as most flights are international thus need to accommodate to a variety of cultural preferences.
+The planes are very quiet and the staff is very attentive to passengers.
+Also, the entertainment is quite diverse as most flights are international thus need to accommodate to a variety of cultural preferences.

 Patrick himself said he was rather disappointed when he took a Qatar flight in business class despite hearing so many good things about the airline.
-Qatar flies a range of wide body Airbus planes and Boeing 787 Dreamliners.
-The have 13 Airbus A380s on order for the future.
+Qatar flies a range of wide-body Airbus planes and Boeing 787 Dreamliners.
+They have 13 Airbus A380s on order for the future.

 Emirates has 211 planes, the largest fleet in the world, including more A380s 50, and more Boeing 777s than any other airline.